TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vnetgtw-gatewayfailoverdetected-diag.md

 ## **Mitigation**
  If this failover event resulted in persistent tunnel establishment failure, consider [resetting the gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-resetgw-classic).

-We recommend enabling **Virtual Network Gateway Metrics** as this issue may have occurred if your Virtual Network Gateway was over-utilized.
+We recommend enabling **Virtual Network Gateway Metrics** to monitor your VPN Gateways pro-actively.

 1. Go to the [Azure portal](http://portal.azure.com)
 2. Find your Virtual Network Gateway